felixSchl/neodoc/README.md

   "solving" the input, just prior to passing the spec to the arg-parser.
 This function takes the spec as it's only parameter.
 At this point, the spec has been fully solved, expanded and canonicalised.
+* `opts.allowUnknown` - Collect unknown options under a special key `?` instead
+  of failing.
+Useful to send an unknown subset of options to another program.

 For example: